change the default language on raspberry pi os

 How to Change the Language on Raspberry Pi OS?

-But that’s not the only way, and I will give you more details in the following.
-Keep reading to learn everything on this question.
+But that’s not the only way, and I will give you more details in the following article.
+Keep reading to learn everything about this question.

 By the way, if you are just getting started on Raspberry Pi, I can help you to learn much faster.
 My Raspberry Pi bootcamp course helps you step-by-step to discover the Raspberry Pi device and unlock its secrets.
 In a few hours, you’ll be ready to start any awesome project you are interested in.

-As I just explained, the first way to set the language on Raspberry Pi OS is to do this from the Desktop if you have it installed.
+The first way to set the language on Raspberry Pi OS is to do so from the Desktop if you have a GUI installed.

 Here is how to do this from the configuration tool: